 We support Trinity Center,

-the Homelessness day shelter and advocacy program next door.
+the Homelessness daytime care center and advocacy program next door.

 We share our space with St. Peter and St. Paul’s Palestinian Orthodox Church